 We have also expanded the idea of skills training to begin a pilot apprentice program in Kampala for high school graduates.
 The program pays a family-run auto-parts business to take on several apprentices.
 These apprentices learn the auto-parts business, and such skills as stock control, book-keeping and sales.
 Our first graduate was immediately employed by a large company and now travels aboard purchasing auto parts for them.
 This young man began his life in poverty but now he is on his feet earning his own income.

-If you would like to donate to this or any other Hillman Fund project, please follow the link below and select Hillman Fun from the drop down menu.
+If you would like to donate to this or any other Hillman Fund project, please click on the button below and select Hillman Fund from the drop down menu.
 Thank-you for your support!